maxkueng/irma/README.md

  - `yammer.xxx.chef_user_id`: User ID of the spaghetti chef.
 You only need this if you're using the _spaghetti_ plugin.

-You can add additional peoperties to the configuration file and access them in your plugin code.
+You can add additional properties to the configuration file and access them in your plugin code.

 Here's what a configuration file might look like.
 It's usually located at